aysunrhn/snakemake-tutorial/snakemake_101.md

 - Workflows can be scaled to server, cluster, grid and cloud environments, without modifying the workflow itself.
 - It has an active user and developer base.

+### Why not Airflow?
+Airflow has become the go-to tool for building data pipelines, it has started in Airbnb and was later adopted by the Apache project.
+Being backed by the Apache project, and a growing community of contributors, it's the most popular workflow manager in software engineering.
+Compared to Snakemake, it has a more complex syntax and architecture, and hence a steeper learning curve.
+Since workflows in Airflow are more complex in infrastructure, they are also more difficult to share between different environments.
+Unlike Snakemake, Airflow has limited support for running on HPC, or conda integration.

 ## Useful links
 - [Awesome pipeline repository](https://github.com/pditommaso/awesome-pipeline): a curated list of tools for creating pipelines